Liuhongzhi2018/LearningforIELTS/Writing_3.md

 People have different views about the effectiveness of group study as opposed to working alone.
 While there are some benefits to studying independently, I believe that group work is usually more productive.

+## 练习 children should obey the rules

+Discuss both views and state your own opinion.

+Children are expected to obey different rules either at home or at school.
+Strict discipline is sometimes important, but it would have an adverse impact on.

+The main function of rules is to hold children accountable for their behaviour and to help them develop good behaviour patterns from a young age.
+For example, children can learn how to show good manners and get along with others.

+Sometimes rules may not have a positive influence on children, if those parents who establish the strict rules give priority to children's obedience.

+Strict rules can stifle children's creativity and they are not able to solve problems in different ways.